swiss-seismological-service/DUGseis/docs/graphical_interface.md

 * The "Save Visible Data" button will open a dialog to save whatever waveform data is currently shown to disk.

+### Pick Viewing

+The "Show All Picks" check box in the bottom left will cause all picks in the database to be shown.

+### Data Reloading

+Data can be manually reloaded from disc (for example if the database changed externally or new waveform data became available).
+Press the "Reload Data" button for that.

+Alternatively the graphical interface can periodically monitor the waveform data folders and the database for changes and reload on any potential data changes.
+ The ping interval in seconds can be configured with the `graphical_interface.data_monitoring_ping_interval` setting.
+There is a certain cost to doing this so don't set this too low.